Generic Name: ramipril (RA-mi-pril)

 Treating high blood pressure alone or with other medicines.
 It is also used to decrease the risk of heart attack, stroke, and death in certain patients.
 It is also used to manage heart failure and improve survival after a heart attack.
 It may also be used for other conditions as determined by your doctor.

-Ramipril capsules is an angiotensin-converting enzyme (ACE) inhibitor.
+Ramipril capsules are an angiotensin-converting enzyme (ACE) inhibitor.
 It works by relaxing blood vessels.
 This helps to lower blood pressure.

 Do NOT use ramipril capsules if:

 - you are allergic to any ingredient in ramipril capsules or to another ACE inhibitor (eg, lisinopril)

 - you have a history of angioedema (swelling of the hands, face, lips, eyes, throat, or tongue; difficulty swallowing or breathing; hoarseness) caused by treatment with an ACE inhibitor

 - you are taking a medicine that contains aliskiren and you also have diabetes or kidney problems.
 Check with your doctor or pharmacist if you are not sure if a medicine you take contains aliskiren

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with ramipril capsules.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: